 - Saving for retirement while paying off debt can be challenging.
 A financial advisor can help you develop strategies for both.
 An advisor can also discuss the potential tax implications if you decide to tap your employer-sponsored plan.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Explore alternatives to a 401(k) withdrawal before making a final decision.
 There are numerous options that may be a better fit, such as using a 0% APR balance transfer credit card to consolidate debt, getting a personal line of credit or borrowing against your home equity.
 Each of these can be used to pay down debt, while leaving your retirement savings intact.

 Photo credit: ©iStock.com/nesneJkraM, ©iStock.com/Bill Oxford, ©iStock.com/Anchiy